cleverIdeaz/KeyLink/README.md

 ## FAQ: Why Not Just Use MIDI?

 KeyLink is designed for LAN multiplayer sessions and recursive, multi-client control of key signatures, modes, and chords.
 MIDI 2.0 is great for device-to-device communication, but is not as flexible or easy to extend for modern, cross-platform, and web-based music tech.
 KeyLink offers a simple, comprehensive solution for these scenarios, with planned utilities for MIDI integration and audio/MIDI transposition.

 ---

+## Collaborative Tonal and Temporal Control

+KeyLink is designed to encourage musicians and musical machines to collaborate and work together to find common musical goals.
+By sharing key, mode, chord, and tempo information in real time, KeyLink enables recursive control across all connected clients—whether human or algorithmic.
+This allows for dynamic, decentralized negotiation of tonal centers and harmonic context, fostering a new kind of musical interaction where all participants can influence and respond to the evolving musical environment.
+Temporal synchronization is supported via Ableton Link integration, ensuring that both timing and tonality can be shared and controlled collaboratively across the network.

+---